hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 ---

-We recommend using either a Service Principal or Managed Service Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.
+We recommend using either a Service Principal or Managed Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.

 ->**Note:** The User, Service Principal or Managed Identity running Terraform should have permissions to register [Azure Resource Providers](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).
 If the principal running Terraform has insufficient permissions to register Resource Providers then we recommend setting the property [skip_provider_registration](#skip_provider_registration) in the provider block to prevent auto-registration.